metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 4. Expand node: `Windows Defender Firewall with Advanced Security`
 5. Right click on: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
 6. Select `properties` in pop up menu
-7. There are 3 tabs: "Domain", "Private" and "Public"
+7. There are 3 tabs: `Domain`, `Private` and `Public`
-8. Set "Firewall state" to "Not Configured" for all 3 profiles and click "Apply" for each
+8. Set "Firewall state" to `Not Configured` for all 3 profiles and click "Apply" for each
 9. You might need to reboot system if the effect is not immediate.

 ## Disable firewall in Control Panel